spookey/slick/README.md

 # Slick Temple

-A Hugo theme focused on content, cleanliness, speed and responsiveness.
-The main goal of this theme is to be simple, fast and focussed on privacy.
+A Hugo theme focused on content, cleanliness, speed, responsiveness and privacy.

 > This is a fork of [temple](https://github.com/aos/temple) with many improvements.